-While a smaller Medical Office Building could be built on the site identified for this proposed project, this would fail to meet the demands of the growing demands for primary and specialty care services in the west side of Chicago and Wester suburbs.
-The construction costs for this alternative would likely have been less than the proposed project's cost.
-The inability of this alternative to meet the needs of the community would be poor healthcare planning.
+Given that the proposed facility is being constructed in an existing physical structure, it was not feasible to construct a smaller Medical Office Building on the site identified for this proposed project.
+Additionally, a small site would fail to meet the growing demands for primary and specialty care services in the north side of Chicago.
+In theory the construction costs for this alternative would likely have been less than the proposed project's cost.
+However, it was simply not possible given the proposed site.
 For these reasons, this alternative was not selected.

-Alternative #4: Project as Proposed.
+Alternative #4: Project as Proposed

 The project, as proposed, is the most responsible from a health planning perspective as well as from a patient care delivery perspective.
-Accordingly, this project enables the applicant to fulfil the CON principle of pursuing the most effective increase in access to care at the lowest appropriate cost.
-More importantly, it will ensure those patients reliant upon the exceptional care providers in the Oak Park community will continue to have access to the providers for multi-specialty care, and allow those patients expanded access to greater multi-disciplinary services.
+Accordingly, this project enables the applicant to fulfill the CON principle of pursuing the most effective increase in access to care at the lowest appropriate cost.
+More importantly, it will ensure those patients reliant upon the exceptional care providers from RUSH and RUMG will continue to have access to the providers for multi-specialty care, and allow those patients expanded access to greater multi-disciplinary services.
 For those reasons, and given the deficiencies of the alternatives identified above, this is the alternative that was selected and is being presented to the Board for consideration and approval.

-Attachment 14 Size of the Project
+ATTACHMENT 14Size of the Project

-The square footage identified in this application for the proposed projects, includes 61,000 gross square feet of which 14,945 is clinical space, and the remaining 46,055 is non-clinical space.
+The square footage identified in this application for the proposed projects, includes 23,969 gross square feet of which 18,654 is clinical space, and the remaining 5,315 is non-clinical space.
 This gross square footage is necessary, not excessive, and consistent with the standards identified in Appendix B of 77 Illinois Admin.
 Code Section 1110, as documented below.

-SIZ E OF PROJECT DEPARTMENT/SERVICE PROPOSED BGSF/DGSF STATE STANDARD DIFFERENCE MET STANDARD?
-Diagnostic Radiology (Ultrasound, MRI, CT Scan, Stress Echo, X-Ray) 1,760 Total: 7,500 1,300 GSF Per Unit (General Radiology, Echo, Ultrasound); 1,800 GSF Per Unit (MRI); 1,800 Per Unit (CT Scan) -5,740 YES Breast Imaging 540 Total: 1,800 GSF 900 GSF Per Unit (Mammogram) -1,260 YES
+SIZE OF PROJECT DEPARTMENT/SERVICE PROPOSED BGSF/DGSF STATE STANDARD DIFFERENCE MET STANDARD?
+Diagnostic Radiology (Ultrasound, MRI, CT Scan, Stress Echo, X- Ray) 5,761 Total 7,500 GSF 1,300 GSF Per Unit (General Radiology, Echo, Ultrasound); 1,800 GSF Per Unit (MRI); 1,800 Per Unit (CT Scan) -1,739 YES Breast Imaging- Mammogram, Automated Whole Breast Ultrasound (ABUS) 1,573 Total 2,200 GSF 900 GSF Per Unit (Mammogram), 1,300 GSF Per Unit (Ultrasound) -627 YES